rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 update: 20-Jan-2022
 ---

-# 'mod_ssl' on Rocky Linux in an httpd Apache Web-Server Environment
+# `mod_ssl` on Rocky Linux in an Apache web server environment

-Apache Web-Server has been used for many years now; 'mod_ssl' is used to provide greater security for the Web-Server and can be installed on almost any version of Linux, including Rocky Linux.
-The installation of 'mod_ssl' will be part of the creation of a Lamp-Server for Rocky Linux.
+The Apache web server has existed for many years now. `mod_ssl` provides greater security for the web server and is installable on almost any version of Linux.

-This procedure is designed to get you up and running with Rocky Linux using 'mod_ssl' in an Apache Web-Server environment..
+This procedure will get you up and running with Rocky Linux and `mod_ssl` in an Apache web server environment.

 ## Prerequisites

-* A Workstation or Server, preferably with Rocky Linux already installed.
+* A workstation or server, preferably with Rocky Linux already installed.
-* You should be in the Root environment or type `sudo` before all of the commands you enter.
+* Able to run commands as *root*  or `sudo` to elevate privileges.

 ## Install Rocky Linux Minimal